jiaming-sec/cloud-security-labs/s3-bucket-hardening/README.md

 - Automate S3 bucket public access detection using AWS Config.
 - Explore setting up automated alerts for S3 policy changes (using CloudTrail + SNS).

+---

+# 👡 How to Improve This Project